NPO 3: History

+The idea of a third television channel was first explored when the second channel was being conceived: it was initially suggested that the second channel should be commercial, with some co-operation from NTS, while the public broadcasters would apply for the creation of a third channel, which would only open in 1969 at earliest.
+Eventually, NTS became the licensee of the channel.

+In January 1984, musician Reinbert de Leeuw suggested the creation of a third television channel, setting up a foundation (Stichting Derde Net - Third Network Foundation) for the purpose.
+The initial plan was to broadcast fifteen hours a week (for three evenings a week).
+The network would only be approved by means of an amendment to the Broadcasting Act.

 Initially, the third Dutch public television channel would be a joint venture with the Flemish public broadcaster VRT (then called BRTN), which would specialize in cooperative Netherlands/Flanders programming.
 With the pretended cooperation, BRT (now VRT) would either continue or terminate its second channel by operating it more lucratively.
 This plan failed but later resulted in a new television channel targeting Dutch and Flemish people living abroad.
 Two Dutch broadcasters, NPO and RNW, launched BVN as Zomer TV in 1996, and all of its programs originally came from the Netherlands (the abbreviation BVN at first standing for het Beste Van Nederland, "the best of the Netherlands"), this, however, changed, once the VRT began contributing both financially and delivering programmes, changing the channel from specializing in programming from the Netherlands to specializing in Dutch programming from the Netherlands and Flanders.

 NPO 3 was established as 'Nederland 3' on 4 April 1988, however, the channel was used for experimental purposes for the Winter Olympic Games in Calgary earlier on in the year.
 Nederland 3 became the home channel of the broadcasters VPRO, VARA, RVU, and NPS, all of which share a progressive outlook.
 The initial emphasis was news, culture, and sports.
+The full launch of the channel took place at 09:30 on 4 April 1988 and led to a realigning of the omroeps on the two existing channels.

+One of the initial ideas mooted by IKON president Wim Koole was that of a news programme similar to Newsnight and Tagesthemen, which would air at the end of the nightly schedule and that would be shared by all of the member broadcasters that had airtime on the channel.
+The channel changed its format in 1991, which would pave way for VARA, VPRO and NOS becoming the dominant broadcasters.
+In 1992, NOS's NOS-laat and VARA's Achter het Nieuws merged to create NOVA.